StackVista/stackstate-docs/use/alerting/event-handlers.md

 ### State change events

 StackState's monitors generate health states which are mapped on components.
-These components inherit the most severe health state out of these monitor health states.
+A component will reflect the most severe health state mapped by a monitor as the component's health state.
 If a component changes its health state, a `HealthStateChangedEvent` for that component is generated.
 Event notifications or actions can be triggered whenever state changed events are generated for a component in the view.

 The event types generated when an element state changes are described below.